s1lvester/docker-snapcast-multiroomaudio/README.md

 # docker-snapcast-multiroomaudio
-just a simple docker-container to run snapcast-server
+Just a simple docker-container to run snapcast (snapserver) with Spotify and AirPlay Streaming options.
+Uses Avahi for service announcements